Approximation in Hilbert spaces of the Gaussian and related analytic kernels: Acknowledgements

-It would be straightforward to use tensor grids to prove limited generalisations to higher dimensions of \Cref{thm:e-min-unif,thm:e-any-unif,thm:e-min-L2,thm:e-any-L2}, which is the approach taken in~\cite{KuoSloanWozniakowski2017} in the context of integration.
-We also note that a certain multivariate extension of the Markov inequality used in \Cref{sec:norm-estimates-unif} has been proved by Bernstein~\cite{Bernstein1948} (see~\cite{Ganzburg2021} for a somewhat more accessible source).
+It would be straightforward to use tensor grids to prove limited generalisations to higher dimensions of \Cref{thm:main-3}.
+We also note that Bernstein~\cite{Bernstein1948} has proved a certain multivariate extension of the Markov inequality used in \Cref{sec:lower-Linf}.
+See~\cite{Ganzburg2021} for a somewhat more accessible source.

+Let $\Phi \colon \R \to \R$ be a continuous and integrable positive-semidefinite function and consider the positive-semidefinite kernel $K$ given by $K(x, y) = \Phi(x - y)$ for all $x, y \in \R$.
+Such kernels are variously called stationary or translation-invariant.
+Bochner's theorem~\citep[Thm.\@~6.6]{Wendland2005} ensures that the Fourier transform

+of $\Phi$ is real and non-negative.
+The Hilbert space $H(K)$ consists of square-integrable functions whose Fourier transforms decay sufficiently fast~\citep[Thm.\@~10.12]{Wendland2005}: